GRIDAPPSD/Powergrid-Models/platform/README.md

 * The IEEE37 example has zero entries for Nbus, Nlink, MAEv and MAEi for GridLAB-D because that model doesn't solve
 * GridLAB-D doesn't export load currents and other shunt currents to the CSV file, but Nlink includes them for OpenDSS
 * Only voltage errors within 0.8 per-unit are included in MAEv.
 This means the comparison doesn't try to match voltages in a de-energized part of the network due to wiring, phasing or switching errors.
 However, such errors would still appear in MAEi.
-* Efforts may be undertaken to reduce MAEv and MAEi.
+* Further efforts may be undertaken to reduce MAEv and MAEi.

 ### Preparation for Batch Import